ChrisKK04/game-website/README.md

 ```

 Secret key:
-the secret key (session key) of website can be set in config.py
+the secret key (session key) of the website can be set in config.py (it has a default value).
 ```
 secret_key = ...
 ```